Quinnipiac University emphasizes integrity as one of its guiding principles.

 2. Composition

-The Office of Academic Integrity is comprised of the director of academic integrity and the Academic Integrity Board.
-The director of academic integrity is the chief administrator charged with organizing academic integrity efforts in the Quinnipiac community including the intake, processing and management of all reports and the subsequent cases.
+The Office of Academic Integrity is comprised of the coordinator of academic integrity and the Academic Integrity Board.
+The coordinator of academic integrity is the chief administrator charged with organizing academic integrity efforts in the Quinnipiac community including the intake, processing and management of all reports and the subsequent cases.
 The Academic Integrity Board is the chief adjudicator of all academic integrity violations.

 3. Record Keeping